 Role Of Genes In Evolution

-The process of evolution works from the genomic level.
+The process of evolution works at the genomic level.
 Alteration in the sequences of the DNA affects the way genes are expressed which forms the basis of inheritance.
 A study of DNA sequences reveals our evolutionary history as the human genome is influenced by the genetic changes that affected our ancestors.
 Evidence of different species sharing ancestors is observed when their genes and DNA look similar.
 For instance, the fruit fly and humans have much of their DNA in common, as much as 75% of the genes that cause diseases in fruit fly are also found in humans.
 Accumulation of DNA over a period of time causes changes which can either be harmful or beneficial.

 Explore more about evolution and related topics, by registering at BYJU’S.